- Published on

 Conclusion

-Union types and their advanced concepts like type guards, Only
+Union types and their advanced concepts like type guards, Only, and Either

 are essential for handling varied data structures and ensuring type safety in